Skip to content

 Plot 9 is in a residential area right next to a block of flats where Andy lives.
 We are determined not to create any noise nuisance to our neighbours that could jepodise the whole project.
 Many of our neighbours enjoy visiting plot 9 and are supportive of the project.

-Suggested donation
+Suggested donations

 We’ve often been asked for a guide to how much to donate for your event so below are suggested amounts but obviously feel free to contribute more if you’d like to help accelerate the improvements mentioned above!
 We also don’t want money to get in the way of events happening, especially if they are nascent or experimental so the bottom line is that if the project is in alignment with our values, we’ll find a way of making it work.